MohanadAlgherbawi/myshell---Simple-Unix-Shell-Implementation/README.md

 9. Acknowledgments
 -----------------
-- Special thanks to Dr. Sadiq Ashour for valuable guidance
+- Special thanks to Eng.
+Sadiq Ashour for valuable guidance
 - Inspired by GNU Bash and Unix shell implementations